newrelic/entity-definitions/docs/entities/synthesis.md

 owner_group: devops
 ```

-Updating the configuration to add a 1 day TTL on each tag key like this:
+Updating the configuration to add a 4 hour TTL on each tag key like this:

 ```yaml
 synthesis: